i2a2/irioCoreCpp/README.md

 > **_NOTE_**<br>
 >
-> It is necessary to have the national instrument package repository configured to resolve the dependencies appropriately (See [Configure National Instrument package repository](#configure-national-instrument-package-repository)).
+> If installing through the rpms, it is necessary to have the national instrument package repository configured to resolve the dependencies appropriately (See [Configure National Instrument package repository](#configure-national-instrument-package-repository)).
 >
 > Alternatively the following packages could be installed manually:
 > - ni-flexrio-modulario-libs